Skip to main content

 • Physical damage.
 Spills, drops, or other accidents can damage internal components, affecting keyboard functionality.

 • Battery issues.
-A failing or swollen battery can press against the keyboard from underneath, leading to key failure.
+A failing or swollen laptop battery can press against the keyboard from underneath, leading to key failure.

 How to troubleshoot a Dell XPS keyboard